The Real Problem Isn't Drought — It's Math

 Outflow tracks inflow closely most years.
 Evaporation (~500-600 KAF/yr) is not reflected in either bar — it is the gap.

-In almost every year, outflow is larger than inflow.
-That is the structural deficit everyone talks about.
-But it is also a management pattern: when the lake gets wet years, we release more.
-When it gets dry years, we still release a lot.
-Over 30 years, the cumulative gap adds up — and it does not include the water that evaporates.
+In most years, more water went out than came in.
+People call this the "gap" — or the structural deficit.
+But it is also a choice.
+In wet years, we released more.
+In dry years, we still released a lot.
+Over 30 years, the gap adds up over time.
+And that does not count the water that evaporates.

 The evaporation gap

-Lake Powell loses roughly 500,000–600,000 acre-feet a year to evaporation.
-That is a full-sized reservoir every decade or two, vanishing into the air.
+Lake Powell loses about 500,000 to 600,000 acre-feet a year to evaporation.
+That is a whole reservoir every decade or two, gone into the air.

-Evaporation is not on the outflow ledger.
-It is not counted against anyone's allocation.
-It is just gone.
-Accounting for 30 years of it is approximately 17 MAF — comparable to the entire capacity of Lake Powell.
+Evaporation is not on the outflow books.
+It does not count against any state's share.
+It just disappears.
+Thirty years of it adds up to about 17 MAF.
+That is close to the full size of Lake Powell.

-If the operating rules for the system pretend that evaporation is not happening, the system will slowly drain whenever inflow falls short of outflow.
+If the operating rules pretend evaporation is not real, the lake will slowly drain any time inflow is less than outflow.
 That is exactly what we have watched happen.

 What this means

 The post-2026 operating rules are on the table right now.
-This site exists to make the alternatives visible in plain numbers:
+This site lays out the choices in plain numbers:

-- How each proposed plan performs under the driest decade we have on record, so nobody can say "your model is too optimistic."
+- How each plan does under the driest decade on record, so no one can say "your model is too rosy."

 - What each one looks like over 10, 20, and 40 years.

-- How the Colorado River Abundance Act fits in over the long run as we build new infrastructure.
+- How the Colorado River Abundance Act fits in as we build new water projects.

-- Which plans we think are worth pushing for, and why.
+- Which plans are worth pushing for, and why.

-The case in every one of those articles starts here: we have enough water.
-We just need to manage the system as if the water matters.
+The case in every one of these articles starts here: we have enough water.
+We just need to manage it like the water matters.

 Read the plan-by-plan breakdowns: No Action · Basic Coordination · Enhanced Coordination · Max Operational Flexibility · Supply Driven · The Abundance Act · Head-to-Head verdict.